eridien/vscode-function-explorer/README.md

  #### Breadcrumbs

  To the right of the name is a breadcrumb list showing the nesting in the syntax tree.
 This is the same as the breadcrumbs at the top of the editor except only recognized types are shown.

+When the breadcrumbs on the right are identical to the the function above, a ditto mark `"` is shown instead.
+This keeps the explorer from being covered with in crumbs.

  Here are js examples.
 To the right of each code line is the label seen in the explorer.

 ```
 function aaa(){};           aaa
-import * from './bbb';      ▷bbb
+import * from './bbb';      ▷ bbb
 class ccc {                 ©ccc
   ddd() {                   ddd © ccc
     function eee() {        eee © ccc ƒ ddd
-      const fff = 1;        =fff © ccc ƒ ddd ƒ eee
+      const fff = 1;        = fff © ccc ƒ ddd ƒ eee
+      const ggg = 1;        = ggg "
     }
   }
 }
 ```

 ### Usage instructions.

 #### Author: Mark Hahn (eridien)